will-lumley/FaviconFinder/README.md

     }
 ```

-Note, Swift on Linux does not support async/await concurrency.
+Note that Swift on Linux does not support async/await concurrency.
 To this point, FaviconFinder has implemented it's inner workings using closures for Linux.
 As these re-implementations are wrapped in an `#if os(Linux)` statement, Linux users can use the same repo as their iOS/macOS counterparts, using the same logic.

 Swift on Linux does not natively support image types, so the image is returned in the `data` property of `Favicon`.